 1. Are you working with qualified, skilled clinicians?

 The most important aspect of a quality program is the ability of the clinicians to plan appropriate programs and put your learner in a position to succeed.
-To do that, having staff that are skilled and qualified is paramount.
-Foremost, every ABA program should be managed and supervised by a board certified behavior analyst (BCBA).
+To do that, having staff who are skilled and qualified is paramount.
+Foremost, every ABA program should be managed and supervised by a board-certified behavior analyst (BCBA).
 BCBAs go through rigorous training and certification to ensure they are able to program effectively.

 2. Does your staff give you practical strategies to use between sessions?